-So, what do we mean when we say that sole proprietors get screwed by the tax law?
+So, what do we mean when we say that sole proprietors take a hit with their taxes?

 To put things in perspective, employees only pay a maximum of 7.65% in Social Security and Medicare tax, while freelancers pay 15.3%.

-Kinda a downer, isn’t it?
-Basically, the privilege of working as a sole proprietor comes with some serious tax burdens.
-Not cool.
+Basically, the privilege of working as a sole proprietor comes with some tax burdens.

-If you’d like to see how much you could save on taxes, we’ve developed an S Corp tax savings calculator to determine your potential tax savings.
+If you’d like to see how much you could save on freelance taxes, we’ve developed an S Corp tax savings estimator to determine your potential tax savings.

-How S Corps save you money on taxes
+How S Corps could save you money on freelance taxes

 It’s true, an S Corp is (or used to be before Collective) more expensive to form and run than a sole proprietorship.
 But it provides you with substantial savings when it comes to your Social Security and Medicare taxes.